 But first, what is “services marketing”?

-It's a special form of marketing which started in the 1980s, and it focuses on the unique marketing techniques needed to sell services as opposed to physical goods.
+It's a special form of marketing that started in the 1980s, and it focuses on the unique marketing techniques needed to sell services as opposed to physical goods.

 I'll discuss the top six ways that I believe are the best ways to learn how to market a service.

 If you're in doubt whether or not these strategies will work on your unique business or not, the answer is YES!

 Since 2009, I've helped hundreds of businesses from scratch across the globe.
 It doesn't matter if it's B2B, B2C, or if you've got a new business, or an existing business, or if you do $100 a week in revenue, or all the way to an HR company that does a $100 million in revenue each year, I've helped all of those companies in between.